2009 ELCA Churchwide Assembly: Full Communion with the United Methodist Church

-Full communion is not a church merger, but rather "when two churches develop a relationship based on a common confessing of the Christian faith and a mutual recognition of baptism and sharing of the Lord’s Supper...In reaching agreements, churches also respect differences.
+Full communion is not a church merger, but rather "when two churches develop a relationship based on a common confessing of the Christian faith and a mutual recognition of baptism and sharing of the Lord's Supper...In reaching agreements, churches also respect differences.
 These denominations likewise jointly worship, may exchange clergy, and also share a commitment to evangelism, witness and service in the world."

 The ELCA had previously entered into five full communion agreements: with Reformed church bodies (PCUSA, UCC, RCA) in 1997; and with the Episcopal Church, U.S.A. in 1999 and Moravian Church in America in 1999.
 Of those full communion agreements, the one with the ECUSA was the most controversial, as a condition of that agreement was the inclusion of future Lutheran bishops and clergy into the Episcopalian apostolic succession.
 This agreement was seen by some Lutherans as violating the Lutheran Confessions and spurred the creation of LCMC.

 The UMC approved the full communion agreement in 2008; it was the UMC's first such agreement.
-Although some debate occurred, the adoption of the agreement was not nearly as controversial as the agreements of 1997 and 1999, passing by a vote of 958-24.
+Although some debate occurred, the adoption of the agreement was not nearly as controversial as the agreements of 1997 and 1999, passing by a vote of 958–24.

 Other actions

 Carlos Peña was re-elected to a second term as vice-president of the ELCA.
 The church adopted an HIV/AIDS funding proposal, and the Assembly approved the Lutheran Malaria Initiative.
-By a vote of 754-176, the Assembly requested the development of a Social Statement on justice for women in church and society to be brought before the 2015 Assembly.
+By a vote of 754–176, the Assembly requested the development of a Social Statement on justice for women in church and society to be brought before the 2015 Assembly.

 August 19th tornado event

 On August 19, disturbances in the jet stream caused severe thunderstorms to form in Iowa and the Dakotas.
 The storms moved to the north and east during the day, spreading into Wisconsin and Minnesota.
 At 1:50 pm CDT, an EF0 tornado touched down in south Minneapolis, Minnesota, uprooting trees and causing minor structural damage to buildings, including Minneapolis' neo-Gothic-styled Central Lutheran Church.
 The tornado continued north-northwest for 4.5 mi before dissipating near the Minneapolis Convention Center in downtown Minneapolis where the Churchwide Assembly was being held.

-The coincidence of this tornado with the day of the 2009 ELCA Churchwide Assembly's vote on the Social Statement "Human Sexuality: Gift and Trust" sparked an increased interest in the Assembly across social media, local print and broadcast news, the religious blogosphere, and a few national-level media outlets including the magazine Christianity Today and a blog by the religion editor of The Washington Times.
+The timing of this tornado with the day of the 2009 ELCA Churchwide Assembly's vote on the Social Statement "Human Sexuality: Gift and Trust" sparked an increased interest in the Assembly across social media, local print and broadcast news, the religious blogosphere, and a few national-level media outlets including the magazine Christianity Today and a blog by the religion editor of The Washington Times.
 While this was the first significant tornado to strike the city of Minneapolis since June 14, 1981, ten additional tornadoes also touched down that day in eastern Minnesota and western Wisconsin.